What to Bring on a Boat Charter

 And do not forget that your lips can easily get burned or dry from the sun and wind, which can become painful.
 Pack your chapstick!

 The location of your sailing, boating, or yachting trip is an important factor in determining your sun exposure.
-If you are renting a boat in British Virgin Islands, US Virgin Islands or the Bahamas you are going to be very close to the Equator.
+If you are renting a boat in British Virgin Islands, charter a boat in the US Virgin Islands or the sailing in Bahamas you are going to be very close to the Equator.
 This means that the sun is going to be more directly overhead, resulting in less ozone and atmosphere to filter the UV rays before hitting your body.

 2. Hats & Sunglasses